sharma-anahita/Rock-paper-scissors/README.md

 # This is a simple rock paper scissors game
-# Reset score before a new game as it stores your previos score
+# Reset score before a new game as it stores your previous score